wp-plugins/e-commerce-multi-currency-support/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.8 =
+- by request from Prefix.com.au added possibility to change currency according to set currency value for each product.
+- fixed small warning issue with no-country display feature.
+= 0.7.2 =
+- added hide country name checkbox.
+= 0.7 =
+- by request from Seedlab.net added possibility to display currency in readable way and symbol (if available).
+Check proper boxes in Widget settings.
+= 0.6.2 =
+- fixed defaulting to incorrect country in drop-down list.
+= 0.6.1 =
+- fixed issue with source price bigger than 1000
+= 0.6 =
+- reworked build-in mechanism for getting currency exchange data.
+Now you can select reworked WPSC method.
+= 0.5.2 =
+- added Great Britain pound symbol
+= 0.5 =
+- added advanced options page
+- added possibility to choose Google convertion mechanism.
 = 0.4.5 =
 - now currency is changed in shopping cart as well.
 = 0.4.4 =